 b) CC

-c) On receipt at the source gNB of UE CONTEXT RELEASE [13] over Xn from the target gNB following a successful DAPS handover, or, if handover is performed via NG, on receipt of UE CONTEXT RELEASE COMMAND [11] from AMF following a successful inter gNB DAPS handover, the counter is stepped by 1.
+c) On receipt at the source gNB of UE CONTEXT RELEASE TS 38.423 [13] over Xn from the target gNB following a successful DAPS handover, or, if handover is performed via NG, on receipt of UE CONTEXT RELEASE COMMAND TS 38.413 [11] from AMF following a successful inter gNB DAPS handover, the counter is stepped by 1.

 d) A single integer value.